Last Updated on by

 There are 12 workout videos included in the P90X program:

 Muscle Training Videos – You get five videos targeting muscular strength and growth: 1) Chest and Back, 2) Shoulders and Arms, 3) Legs and Back, 4) Chest, Shoulders, and Triceps; and 5) Back and Biceps.
-These workouts hit both your upper and lower body effectively.
+These workouts hit both your upper body and lower body effectively.

 Other Training Videos – The rest of the videos target other aspects of your fitness: